-Commencement Exercises
+Commencement Ceremony

-UACCB holds one commencement exercise each academic year.
-Commencement is indicated on the College's calendar.
-Any student who graduates or intends to graduate during that academic year (fall, spring and summer terms) may participate in commencement once a Commencement Application is completed through MyUACCB.
-The Commencement Application must be completed by the second Friday of February for the academic year.
-Diplomas are mailed to students after the semester in which they satisfactorily complete all college requirements.
+UACCB holds one commencement ceremony each year in May as indicated on the academic calendar.
+Students wishing to participate must complete a Commencement Application by the second Friday of February for the academic year.

+Diplomas are mailed to students after the semester in which they successfully complete all program requirements.
 Summer graduates' diplomas will be ordered after the last summer term has ended.